Call for Proposals: EXPLORE#8, Support for International Mobility

 The following selection criteria will be taken into account:

-• Collaborative effect : development of collaborations between researchers from foreign laboratories and researchers from P.E.I. laboratories thanks to the mobility of doctoral students;
+- Resulting collaborative effect : the development of collaborations between researchers at foreign laboratories and researchers at P.E.I. laboratories through the doctoral student’s mobility;

-• Commitment of the sending and receiving organizations to the exchange, particularly in terms of resources mobilized.
+- Involvement of the sending and receiving organizations in the exchange, particularly in terms of the resources allocated.

 APPLICATION PROCESS

-You will need to provide: a brief description of the research project, including a simple provisional budget (using the dedicated form), a letter of support with approval from the director of your educational and/or research institution, a letter of invitation from the director of the host educational and/or research institution, and a detailed budget specifying co-financing.
+You will need to submit: a brief description of the research project, including a simple estimated budget (using the designated form); a letter of support with the approval of the director of your home academic and/or research institution; a letter of invitation from the director of the host academic and/or research institution; and a detailed budget specifying co-funding sources.